 To begin with, let's take a look at the interface elements present in most modern editors.

-The project is the most basic term, and its name shows its purpose.
+This is the most basic term, and its name shows its purpose.
 Simply put, this is what you are working on, whether a video or audio project.
+A video project also refers to the entire process of creating multimedia content, including planning, filming, editing, and finalizing the finished piece.
+Planning all the shots in advance is essential for ensuring your video project is efficient, cohesive, and successful.

 Somewhere near the timeline, there might also be zoom sliders that allow you to zoom in or out.
 Usually, they look like + and – signs, but some editors can use other icons, while on phones you will pinch in or out with your fingers.
 Zooming is very helpful when you want to see all the elements in large projects or if you need to make a lot of changes to the short part of the audio or video.

-Clips, also called events, are located on tracks.
+Clips (also called events) are located on tracks.
+A video clip is an individual segment of footage that serves as a core building block in the editing process.
 It may be a link to a fragment of the source file (or the entire file) with a video, audio, or image, or a clip generated by the program itself – titles, color or texture fill, etc. The clip is the main type of object you’re going to work with.

 Markers are used to add a comment or other means of highlighting a fragment, making it easier to find a specific one when you have to work on it.